contiki-os/contiki/cpu/6502/README.md

     - Default: 10
     - Purpose: Set the maximum number of concurrent TCP connections.

+- ETHERNET
+    - Default: N/A
+    - Purpose: Link Ethernet driver statically instead of loading it dynamically using the network configuration file.

 - WITH_LOGGING
     - Default: 0
     - Purpose: Have log_message() and UIP_LOG() write messages to the screen.